mmgen/mmgen-wallet/README.md

 >> Generate a 12-word mnemonic from a random 128-bit seed:
 >>> `tests/mnemonic.py random128`

->> An 18-word mnemonic from a random 192-bit seed:
+>> or an 18-word mnemonic from a random 192-bit seed:
 >>> `tests/mnemonic.py random192`

->> A 24-word mnemonic from a random 256-bit seed:
+>> or a 24-word mnemonic from a random 256-bit seed:
 >>> `tests/mnemonic.py random256`